ovh/docs/pages/platform/data-platform/operate-your-cluster/guide.en-gb.md

 You may need to access directly to a node.
 That means that you would connect on the server.
-You can achieve it :

-- Using [Guacamole](../connect-using-guacamole/guide.en-gb.md) to connect via your web browser
-- Using [SSH](../connect-using-ssh/guide.en-gb.md) to connect through your terminal
+You can achieve it using [SSH](../connect-using-ssh/guide.en-gb.md) to connect through your terminal.